EvoArt/bayesian-affinity/README.md

 The results shown in Figure 3 of the manuscript can be obtained by running beetles.qmd.

-The results shown in Figure 4 of the manuscript can be obtained by running ants_traits.qmd, ants_phylo.jl, ants_genus.jl and ants_species.jl, in that order.
+The results shown in Figure 4 of the manuscript can be obtained by running ants_traits.qmd, ants_dist.jl, ants_genus.jl and ants_species.jl, in that order.

 The results shown in Figure 5 of the manuscript can be obtained by running data_processing_microbes.qmd and microbes.qmd, in that order.